Sequential Markov Chain Monte Carlo for Filtering of State-Space Models with Low or Degenerate Observation Noise: Introduction

 The main issue that we deal with in this article is the appropriate formulation of the filter in a manner that takes into consideration the observation regime of interest and the corresponding development of effective computational approximations.
-In the degenerate noise case, we follow works such as \cite{diaconis, graham_st,graham} in defining the filter on a manifold $\mathsf{M}_k=\{x\in\mathbb{R}^{d_x}:y_k-h_k(x)=0\}$.
+In the degenerate noise case, we follow works such as \cite{diaconis2013sampling, graham2017asymptotically, graham2022manifold} in defining the filter on a manifold $\mathsf{M}_k=\{x\in\mathbb{R}^{d_x}:y_k-h_k(x)=0\}$.
 In general, this manifold has zero Lebesgue measure and one must seek to derive a filter w.r.t.~a more appropriate dominating measure.
 Under appropriate mathematical conditions we are able to derive the filtering density and the traditional filtering recursions of this density w.r.t.~the Riemannian measure, i.e.~we focus on the case where we can perform filtering on Riemannian manifolds.
-Previously, \cite{legland} also considered defining the filter along these lines, but focused only on continuous time dynamics for $X$ and did not provide filtering recursions useful for discrete time models or appropriate numerical methods, which is the focus of this paper.
+Previously, \cite{joannides1995nonlinear} also considered defining the filter along these lines, but focused only on continuous time dynamics for $X$ and did not provide filtering recursions useful for discrete time models or appropriate numerical methods, which is the focus of this paper.
 We further show that the low-noise case can be cast in a similar framework and this can have substantial benefits in designing efficient numerical methods that are robust to very low observation noise.
 Having formulated the filter and its recursions we then seek to design computational methods for its approximation.
 Generic particle filtering or SMCMC methodologies referenced in the previous paragraph are not designed for filtering with degenerate noise.
 In particular, using a particle filter in the setting of interest in this work gives rise to some challenges: \begin{enumerate} \item{In the context of degenerate noise one has to design importance sampling proposal dynamics that can move from one manifold to another.} \item{In the small noise case, one expects that standard implementations of particle filters, oblivious to the prescribed model structure, will be rather inefficient}, with a likely collapse of the importance weights to zero. \end{enumerate} Whilst 1.~is certainly an interesting open research question, it requires a substantial effort and then, at best, one can address low dimensional filtering problems.
 In 2.~this circumvents the use of the PF in small noise filtering problems.
-In the context of using MCMC for sampling from probability measures defined on a manifold, there is already a substantial number of methods; a non-exhaustive list includes \cite{bhar,byrne,graham_st,graham,zappa}.
-Given the success of the application of SMCMC in filtering in \cite{seqmcmc} it therefore seems natural to then design SMCMC for our class of filtering problems.